aaab0417/10U-Softball/10U_Fall_Ball_Coach_Quick_Start.md

 3. **4 minutes.** Runner at third reads a caught ball or a ball that gets past.

 Ask instead of telling.
 "You are on third, the catcher catches it, what do you do?" beats explaining it again.
 If they can answer it, they know it.

+## Batter's Box Routine

+**Time:** 8 minutes to teach, then it is enforced in every scrimmage from now on.

+This one routine fixes two problems at once: batters not looking for signs, and batters staying planted in the box so there is never a window to send a runner home.

+### The three beats

+1. **Pitch ends.
+Step out with the back foot.** Back foot first, because it turns her body toward third without any extra movement.
+2. **Find the third base coach.** Eyes up, feet still, hands down.
+3. **Take the sign, step back in, set.**

+### Say the reason out loud

+If you stay in the box, your coach cannot send the runner home from third, and you cannot see the sign.
+Stepping out is how you help your teammate score.

+Framed as compliance, they forget it by the second inning.
+Framed as helping a teammate, it sticks.

+### How to run it

+**0:00-0:04 Together.** Whole team lined up at a drawn box, or two lines with two coaches.
+Clap to signal the pitch is over.
+Everyone runs the three beats as a group.
+Twenty reps.

+**0:04-0:08 One at a time.** Give a real sign on each rep and have the player call out what it was before she steps back in.
+This is where you find out who is actually looking versus going through the motions.

+### What to watch for

+- **Stepping out with the front foot.** It turns her the wrong way and she has to crane her neck.
+- **Eyes down or wandering.** She has to actually find the coach, not just face that direction.
+- **Drifting three steps out.** One step is enough.
+She has to get back in without stalling the game.

+## Pitcher Covers Home

+**Time:** 15 minutes.

+On a passed ball with a runner at third, the catcher leaves the plate to chase the ball, so home is uncovered and the run scores untouched.
+The pitcher is the only player who can fix that, and the fix is a habit, not a skill.

+### The real problem

+The pitcher freezes and watches the ball.
+That is the whole failure.
+Drill the break by itself before you add anything else.

+### Stage 1, 4 minutes: the break, no ball

+Pitcher in the circle.
+Yell "ball!"
+She sprints to the plate, sets up in front of it on the third base side facing the catcher, and gives a target with both hands.
+Ten reps.
+No ball anywhere.

+### Stage 2, 4 minutes: add the catcher

+Roll a ball past the catcher toward the backstop.
+The catcher retrieves it and throws or flips to the pitcher's chest.
+Pitcher catches.
+No runner, no tag yet.

+### Stage 3, 4 minutes: add a runner at half speed

+Full sequence with a tag, but everyone at half speed so the mechanics hold.

+### Stage 4, 3 minutes: full speed

+### The pitcher's job, in order

+1. **Break the instant the ball gets past.** Do not watch it.
+2. **Get in front of the plate, third base side,** facing the catcher.
+3. **Two hands up as a target.**
+4. **Catch the ball.
+Then tag.** In that order.
+5. **Tag low and in front of the plate,** two hands on the ball.

+### The catcher's job

+1. Go get it.
+Do not look at the runner.
+2. Find the ball, get to it, set your feet.
+3. Throw at the pitcher's chest.
+If it is close, flip it underhand.
+An off-balance throw here is worse than holding the ball.

+### What to watch for

+- **The freeze.** By far the most common.
+If she hesitates even a beat, go back to Stage 1.
+- **Standing on the plate.** That blocks the runner and invites a collision.
+In front of it, third base side.
+- **Swiping the tag before the catch.** The ball ends up at the backstop a second time and the run scores anyway.
+- **The catcher rushing an off-balance throw.** If she cannot set her feet, she holds it.
+A held ball costs one run.
+A throw into the fence costs the inning.

+### Who needs reps

+Every pitcher, and every catcher on the other side of it.
+One of your girls is in both pools, so give her reps at both ends or she will only ever have practiced half the play.

+## Habit Scrimmage

+**Time:** 49 minutes, run in three segments.
+Six a side, no outfield.

+The point is not to scrimmage and then correct.
+The rules below make the habits mandatory, so the scrimmage does the coaching and you stay mostly quiet.

+### The three rules

+1. **The batter steps out and looks at third after every pitch.** If she does not, it is an automatic strike.
+2. **The pitcher breaks for home on any ball that gets past the catcher.** If she does not move, the run scores automatically no matter what else happens.
+3. **A runner at third goes home only on the coach's send.** No freelancing, either direction.

+Announce all three before the first pitch and then enforce them without discussion.
+An automatic strike called once, cheerfully and without a lecture, teaches more than five minutes of explaining.

+### Segment 1, 17 minutes: runner at third

+Every batter comes up with a runner already at third.
+Nothing else changes.

+This is the whole practice in one setup.
+It forces the passed-ball play, the send decision, and the box routine on nearly every pitch, and it gets your pitchers ten times the cover-home reps they would see in a real inning.

+### Segment 2, 16 minutes: normal innings

+Play it straight with all three rules live.
+You are checking whether the habits survive when the situation is not handed to them.

+### Segment 3, 16 minutes: keep score

+Let them play.
+Score it, minimal stopping, no coaching except the three rules.
+If a habit falls apart here, that is your next practice, not a reason to stop this one.

+### Your job during this

+Track two numbers rather than coaching every play: how many times a pitcher broke for home on her own, and how many automatic strikes you had to call.
+Both should drop across the three segments.
+If they do not, say so in the review and run Segment 1 again next week.

 ## Where Do I Go?